ahkharsha/BNBricks/project documentations/tokenomics_bnbricks.md

-# **EduBricks Tokenomics**
+# **BNBricks Tokenomics**

 ## **1. Introduction**

-As **EduBricks** continues to develop and move towards full-scale implementation, the tokenomics structure will be crucial to its success.
-By utilizing the **EDU** token on the Polygon blockchain, **EduBricks** will create an efficient, scalable, and secure ecosystem that incentivizes participation, facilitates transactions, and ensures long-term sustainability.
+As **BNBricks** continues to develop and move towards full-scale implementation, the tokenomics structure will be crucial to its success.
+By utilizing the **BNB** token on the Polygon blockchain, **BNBricks** will create an efficient, scalable, and secure ecosystem that incentivizes participation, facilitates transactions, and ensures long-term sustainability.

 ---

 ## **2. Token Overview**

-- **Token Name**: EDU Token (EDU)
+- **Token Name**: BNB Token (BNB)
 - **Blockchain**: Polygon (Layer 2 solution on Ethereum)
 - **Token Type**: Utility Token
 - **Primary Use Cases**: